Black River Wild Forest

 The 127,135-acre Black River Wild Forest is located within the southwestern foothills of the Adirondack Forest Preserve and offers a broad spectrum of recreational opportunities, from snowmobiling near the adjacent communities of Old Forge and Otter Lake to hiking on foot trails in remote areas.
 Elevations within the unit range from 1,350 feet to 2,600 feet, with the highest relief found between Nicks Lake and Woodhull Lake and around North and South Lakes.
 Most of this area is characterized by a series of gently rolling hills interspersed with lakes, ponds, streams and wetlands.

-State-owned forest preserve roads within the unit provide motor vehicle access (ATVs are prohibited) to numerous recreational destinations within the unit.
+Seasonal access roads within the unit provide motor vehicle access (ATVs are prohibited) to numerous recreational destinations within the unit.
 Wolf Lake Landing Road, Mill Creek Road, South Shore Road, and Haskell Road/West Creek Road are the most popular roads in the Black River Wild Forest.
 Please be aware of other users (bikers, horseback riders and hikers) when traveling on them.
 Many of these roads become part of the snowmobile trail network during winter and are also closed to vehicular traffic during the spring "mud season".
 Additionally, some roads on the unit lead to private inholdings.
 Please respect private property and stay on state land.
 Conditions on all roads can change rapidly due to weather conditions.
-A scenic view of the southern end of the unit as well as the adjacent Ferris Lake Wild Forest is available from the end of the Ledge Mountain Overlook Trail (AKA Keegan's Trail).

 General information on hiking includes how-to and safety tips and links to rules & regulations.

-The area has over 90 miles of marked foot trails.
+The area has more than 90 miles of marked foot trails.

 - Nicks Lake Trail - (Yellow and Blue Markers) 3.8 miles in total, from the Nicks Lake Campground parking lot or the Bisby Road parking area to the Nelson Lake and Nicks Lake Outlet trails.
 Legs of this trail also tie in with the Shoreline Trail (AKA Nicks Circuit Trail, 4.7 miles in total, originating in Nicks Lake Campground), Nicks Lake Road Trail and the Lock and Dam Trail.